 - Tiki Replacement Wick

 - Torch Fuel (use ONLY fuel made specifically for outdoor torches to be safe. i.e. Tiki brand)

 Decide where you want to put your tiki torch.
 Screw the Top Plate connector in place.

-Screw in the 3/8”-16 Rod on the mounted plate until it stops.
+Screw-in the 3/8”-16 Rod on the mounting plate until it stops.

-Thread the two Hex Nuts on to the Rod and tighten one all the way down at the point where the Rod meets the Top Connector Plate.
+Thread the two Hex Nuts on to the Rod and tighten one down at the point where the Rod meets the Top Connector Plate.
 Leave the other Hex Nut at the front end so it can be used to secure the Split Ring Hanger.

 Thread on the Split Ring Hanger just enough so that the Rod is flush with the inside of the ring.
 Turn the 2nd Hex Nut counter-clockwise to snug it up against the Split Ring Hanger.